isomerpages/imh-predict/_about/Core Investigators/External Co Investigators.md

 </div>
 <p><strong>Professor Eric Finkelstein</strong> is a health economist, Professor
 at the Duke-NUS Medical School, and Executive Director of the Lien Centre for Palliative Care.
-Most recently, he has lead studies quantifying the economic burden of depression and anxiety symptoms and children and adults in Singapore.</p>
+Most recently, he has led studies quantifying the economic burden of depression and anxiety symptoms and children and adults in Singapore.</p>
 <p></p>